 The climate conditions for the green roofs in The Greenest of the Green are challenging.
 Near the shoreline and high above ground level, the winds are often fierce and the sun can be scorching.
 Nevertheless, there is something green growing on almost every surface.

 The vertical green façade is manually watered from the roof and each growing box on the façade also has two irrigation tanks to ensure sufficient water.
 Irrigation tanks are also used at street level, where the substrate is very shallow.
-All but the biodiversity roofs have a water retention and drainage element.
+All but the biodiversity roofs have water retention and drainage element.
 The biodiversity roof is designed to manage without irrigation or fertilisers.
 Eventually, the multiple layers of green will be visible from far away.

 The vegetation throughout the site is chosen to be hardy but diverse.
 Most plants, including the trees, produce flowers and many produce fruits or berries as well.
 The layered, diverse species support each other against the rough elements but also attract pollinators and sometimes even birds.
-The gravel on top of the substrates has been especially chosen so that invertebrates can nest and over-winter in it.
+The gravel on top of the substrates has been specially chosen so that invertebrates can nest and over-winter in it.
 Additional structures, such as stone piles, low stone walls and tree trunks are situated along the roofs to support nesting.

 The biodiversity roof is a dry meadow with a thin substrate and no water retention.
 In total, the roofs and walls account for six different substrate mixes, all with different pH levels, nutrition values and composition.
 Harvestable plants include rowan, apple trees, strawberry, arctic bramble, herbs and currants.

-Office: LOCI Landscape Architects Ltd
+Landscape architect: LOCI Landscape Architects